How Do I Prune Fruit Trees?

 Having the right pruning tools is crucial to ensure effective and safe pruning.
 A few essential tools for fruit tree pruning include hand pruners, loppers, pruning saws, and pole pruners.
 Hand pruners are suitable for cutting branches up to ¾ inch thick, while loppers can handle branches up to 2 inches in diameter.
 Pruning saws are best for larger branches, and pole pruners are useful for reaching high branches without the need for a ladder.

-READ Coriander Seeds Taste
+READ Coriander Seeds For Hair

 Maintaining and cleaning tools